-The Protection of Children Abusing Drugs Act (PChAD) is an Alberta law that took effect on July 1, 2006 to help children under 18 years of age whose use of alcohol or drugs is likely to cause significant psychological or physical harm to themselves or physical harm to others.
-The PChAD program allows you, as a legal guardian, to ask the Court for a protection order.
-This order will mean your child can be taken to a protective safe house for up to 10 days, even if he/she does not want to go.
+The Protection of Children Abusing Drugs (PChAD) Act is an Alberta law that helps children under the age of 18 whose use of alcohol or drugs will likely cause significant psychological or physical harm to themselves or others.
+The law took effect on July 1, 2006.
+The PChAD program allows you, as a legal guardian, to ask the court for a PChAD Protection Order for your child.
+This Protection Order means that your child will be taken involuntarily to a Protective Safe House for up to 15 days for detoxification, stabilization, and assessment.

-If you have questions about the PChAD program, contact any addiction services office or call the Helpline at 1-866-332-2322 (Alberta only).
+If you have questions about the PChAD program, contact any AHS Addiction & Mental Health services office or call the Helpline at 1-866-332-2322.

 A print version of this website, called the The PChAD Information Series, is available.
 Contact firstname.lastname@example.org to learn more.